Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image.rst

 not only as a simple "decal".

-When the Texture Type *Image or Movie* is selected, three new panels present themselves allowing us to control most aspects of how image textures are applied:
+When the Texture Type *Image or Movie* is selected, three new panels present themselves allowing to control most aspects of how image textures are applied:
 *Image*, *Image Sampling*, and *Image Mapping*.